 - Need a USB conversion box

 MXL is a well-known company that offers the best variety of quality microphones for all your audio needs.
-This V67G condenser is the large size in the pressure gradient condenser capsule with a length of 32mm.
+This V67G condenser is large in size in the pressure gradient condenser capsule with a length of 32mm.
 To describe this capsule, the best phrase is “old school tube mellow.”

 The color and design are very creative especially the gold-sputtered and 6-micron density diaphragm.
 The style is very sleek without the suffering of the quality since the company claimed it be as durable as the other microphones they had.
 When bought, a black storage pouch and mic stand holder is included.